dirkroorda/laf-fabric/docs/taskwriting.rst

 Likewise, you can place additional input files in that directory, and read them by saying::

-    inp = graftask.add_result("input.txt")
+    inp = graftask.add_input("input.txt")
     inp.write(text)

-if you have used
-Once your task has finished, the workbench will close them all.
+Once your task has finished, LAF-Fabric will close them all.

 .. _node-order: